k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

   - TemplateComparisonAnalytics.xlsx, the workbook contains several different data sheets
-    - a sheet per document phrasing variant named after the document (FLEX, CS_E_50, ECSS_E60-30, TSS, EVS) and 5 random groups (Random1, ..) and the respective template System (free, EARS, MASTER, AdvEARS, boilerplates (DODT), SPIDER) as "document name" + "template name" and one "Empty Sheet" as a template for extension.
+    - a sheet per document phrasing variant named after the document (FLEX, CS_E_50, ECSS_E60-30, TSS, EVS) and 5 random groups (Random1, ..) and the respective template System (free, EARS, MASTER, AdvEARS, boilerplates (DODT), SPIDER) as "document name" + "template name".
 	Each such sheet contains
       - one row per requirement with its id, text and 54 assessed quality metrics, e.g., # counts and ? bools 1-positive/0-negative, (17 manually, 20 Excel formula, 17 by Python script from auxiliary file)
       - a header with 78 aggregated metrics for the whole requirement set, e.g., Σ sums and Ø averages (1 by Python script from auxiliary file, 12 manual from readability tool, 65 Excel formula)
     - "Summary" sheet summarizing the metrics per set in a comapartive overview together with averages and other statistical values
     - "Summary effects" sheet summarizing the metrics effect sizes and significance per set in a comapartive overview
+    - "all *" sheets that aggregate the header values over all requirements per notation (free, EARS, MASTER, AdvEARS, boilerplates (DODT), SPIDER)
+    - "RandomDistribution" sheet where the requirements are reshuffled to their random groups based on random numbers
     - "radar charts" sheet containing 62 radar charts for all none-auxiliary metrics
-    - "all *" sheets that aggregate the header values over all requirements per notartion (free, EARS, MASTER, AdvEARS, boilerplates (DODT), SPIDER)
+    - "plot req increase" sheet to gernerate bar chart on increase in total numner of requirements
     - "Reading box plots" sheet with box-and-whisker plots for readability metrics (with respectively re-arranged data from the summary sheet)
     - "Quality box plots" sheet with box-and-whisker plots for percentage-based quality metrics (with respectively re-arranged data from the summary sheet)
     - "Spearman Correl" sheet with a correlation matrix for spearman rank correlation over all metrics in the summary sheet (n=30, values significant at α=0.01 in green, α=0.05 in yellow)